-Section 5.
+Section 6.
 Catch Limits

-(a) The quantities of halibut to be taken during the halibut fishing periods shall be limited to 11,000,000 pounds (4,990 metric tons) in Area 2 and to 11,000,000 pounds (4,990 metric tons) in Area 3.
+(a) The quantities of halibut to be taken during the halibut fishing periods shall be limited to 9,000,000 pounds (4,082 metric tons) in Area 2 and to 11,000,000 pounds (4,990 metric tons) in Area 3.

 (b) The Commission will determine and announce the dates on which the catch limits will be attained in each area.
-Fishing for halibut in the area will be prohibited after that date.
+Fishing for halibut in the area will be prohibited after that date except as provided in Section 3(b) of these regulations.

-Section 6.
+Section 7.
 Size Limits

-No person, firm or corporation shall take or have in possession any halibut that with head on is less than 32 inches (81.3 centimeters) as measured in a straight line, passing over the pectoral fin, from the tip of the lower jaw with mouth closed, to the extreme end of the middle of the tail, or with head off is less than 24 inches (61.0 centimeters) as measured from the base of the pectoral fin, at its most anterior point, to the extreme end of the middle of the tail (see illustration on back page).
+No person, firm or corporation shall take or have in possession any halibut that with head on is less than 32 inches (81.3 centimeters) as measured in a straight line, passing over the pectoral fin, from the tip of the lower jaw with mouth closed, to the extreme end of the middle of the tail.
+If the head has been removed, a size limit of not less than 24 inches (61.0 centimeters) as measured from the base of the pectoral fin, at its most anterior point, to the extreme end of the middle of the tail shall apply (see illustration on back page).

-Section 7.
+Section 8.
 Licensing of Vessels

-(a) All vessels of any tonnage which shall fish for halibut in any manner must be licensed by the Commission, provided that vessels of less than five net tons or vessels which use hook and line gear other than setlines need not be licensed.
+(a) All vessels 5 net tons or over that fish for halibut with setline gear must be licensed by the Commission.
+Vessels of less than five net tons or vessels which use hook and line gear other than setlines do not need a Commission license.
+The Commission's license requirements do not obviate licensing requirements of State or Federal Governments.